quixio/quix-cli/docs/Reference/pipeline/update.gen.md

 - `--directory <directory>` : Base directory (defaults to current directory)
 - `--existing, --only-existing` : Update only existing deployments
 - `--new, --only-new` : Add only the applications that are not currently deployed
-- `--current, --only-current` : Update only the deployments of the current application folder.
-(Fails if not in an 'app.yaml' is not in the current directory)
+- `-a, --all` : Forces the update of all applications regardless of the current directory
 - `--reset` : Removes all deployments from the 'quix.yaml' file.
 This operation is performed before any updates or additions to ensure a clean state
+- `-k, --keep-variables` : Keep the locally deleted variables